sulakshapadti/Let-us-talk-through-gesture-vocalizer/README.md

 # Let-us-talk-through-gesture-vocalizer

 Team members:
-Thejaswii S Acharya
+Thejaswii S Acharya,
-Vaibhavi V Badiger
+Vaibhavi V Badiger,
-Yashaswini M
+Yashaswini M,
 Sulaksha Sayeesh Padti

 Under the guidence of:
-Prof. Prasad A M, Assistant Professor, CSE, DSCE bangalore and
+Prof. Prasad A M, Assistant Professor, CSE, DSCE bangalore. and
 Mr. Sumit Sagar, Co-Guide, Walmart-Retail

 "Let us talk through gesture vocalizer" is an IoT based project Which Recognizes the Sign language gestures and produce outputin the form of text and voice using the mobile application.